topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 Waypoint icons
 ==============

+A :ref:`waypoint <ss-waypoint>` is displayed on the map with an icon.
+If you create a waypoint you can choose an icon from the waypoint icons screen.
 The waypoint icons screen displays the list of available icons on your device.
-An example is shown below.
+An example of this screen is shown below.

 .. figure:: ../_static/waypoint-ic1.png
    :height: 568px
    :width: 320px
    :alt: Waypoint icons screen Topo GPS

-   *The waypoint icons screen (Waypoint details > Edit > Change icon).*
+   *The waypoint icons screen .*

-Each waypoint is using an icon from the waypoint icons screen.
 The waypoint icons screen can accessed in several ways when creating or modifying waypoints.

+- From the :ref:`waypoint creation screen <ss-waypoint-create-map>` by tapping the '>' in the 'Icon' row.
 - From the :ref:`waypoint details screen <ss-waypoint-details>` by pressing 'Edit > Change icon'.
 - From the :ref:`waypoints screen <ss-waypoints-select>` by pressing 'More > Select > More (bottom) > Change icons'.
-- From the :ref:`waypoint creation screen <ss-waypoint-create-map>` by tapping the '>' in the 'Icon' row.
 - From the Enter coordinates screen by tapping the 'Icon' row.

 Default icon
 ~~~~~~~~~~~~